ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

               - k3sagent02
     ~~~

-3. Declare the persistent volume for the Ghost server instance in `ghost-hdd-srv.persistentvolume.yaml`:
+4. Declare the persistent volume for the Ghost server instance in `ghost-hdd-srv.persistentvolume.yaml`:

     ~~~yaml
+    # Persistent storage volume for the Ghost server
     apiVersion: v1
     kind: PersistentVolume